cityssm/dsJQuery/README.md

 **dsjQuery.find(String selector);**

-Searches beneath all collections for objects the match the given selector.
+Searches beneath all collections for objects that match the given selector.

 - Use `*` to select all child objects.
 - Use `.` to select by class.